-Nora Abousteit, founder and CEO of CraftJam, believes in sowing your own clothes as a way to conquer fast fashion and offers classes covering different projects, tools, and materials and ideas for you to make at home and CraftJam is therefore a place where creativity is available to all.
+Nora Abousteit, founder and CEO of CraftJam, believes in sowing your own clothes as a way to conquer fast fashion and offers classes covering different projects, tools, and materials and ideas for you to make at home and CraftJam is, therefore, a place where creativity is available to all.
 It’s all about how you style garments and how you wear them.
-Go be create and most important of all - have fun, while doing it!
+Go be creative and most important of all - have fun, while doing it!

 Another ethical option is to buy clothes made of organic cotton dyed with only non-toxic materials.
 Make a green difference by looking at the label to see if the garment is made of organic cotton.

 | The use of natural packaging can also be a big plus in the attractiveness of an ethical brand.
 Of course it’s also clever to charge money for a bag, so the customers might reuse old ones or bring a tote bag to save money, but first and foremost we should think more about plastic and where it eventually ends up.

 The travelling distance of your garment is of course also an aspect to pay attention to - considering the energy it takes to get from the sender to the purchaser.

 How sexy do you now feel in your fast fashion clothes knowing that it has most certainly polluted water, air, and land?

 This Month's Writer is the talented & Dear Friend:

 Ninna Helene Meacock (b.
 1986) holds a Master of Arts in Cultural Communication with a focus on Urbanity & Aesthetics from Copenhagen University, Denmark & Freie Universität Berlin, Germany.

 She loves to put all sorts of music on (everything from bluegrass and baroque to dark synthwave and 60s psych) and cook plant-based food from scratch.